-Every seven years and every 50th year the land kept sabbath in which no planting was performed, farmers took a vacation, and the land rested.
+Every seven years and every 50^{th} year the land kept sabbath in which no planting was performed, farmers took a vacation, and the land rested.
 This was the sacrifice, not of livestock, but a sacrifice of work while trusting wholly in the promised blessing of Jehovah to work a miracle on the sixth year, just as He did on the sixth day when there was a double portion of manna in the wilderness.
-And on the sixth year of the seventh land sabbath a triple blessing to sustain them through the seventh (and now 49th) year and also through the 50th jubilee year as well!
+And on the sixth year of the seventh land sabbath a triple blessing to sustain them through the seventh (and now 49^{th}) year and also through the 50^{th} jubilee year as well!

-Should we let the land rest every seven years and year of jubilee?
-Modern organic gardeners recognize the wisdom of letting the land rest, rotating crops and letting the soil and its delicate ecosystem rejuvenate.
+Do we have to keep the seventh and jubilee land sabbaths today?
+No, with today's fertilizers we can force the land to produce anyway.
+But modern organic gardeners recognize the wisdom of letting the land rest, rotating crops and letting the soil and its delicate ecosystem rejuvenate.

-9. What is the Sabbath Blessing?
+What is the Sabbath Blessing?